MansMeg/IntroML/README.md

 Each assignment will be graded and evaluated within 10 working days.

+To pass the assignment 75% of the points are needed.
+Similarly 75% of the VG assignment is needed to get a VG-point.

 ### Machine Learning, AI and ethics
 A guest lecture will be given on AI and ethics by [Karim Jebari](https://www.iffs.se/en/research/researchers/karim-jebari/) and [Holli Sargeant](https://www.law.cam.ac.uk/people/research-students/h-sargeant/79151).